marcbiggar-ds/portfolio/README.md

 ### Projects
 + Project 1: I used standard Python to explore a dataset on US medical insurance costs.
 + Project 2: I used EDA and Matplotlibs to see if there is a strong correlation between the economic output of a country and the life expectancy of its citizens.
++ Project 3: I used a Simple LinearRegression Model to predict medal count by country at the summer olympics.
 <br>

 ### Tools and Techniques